 ARTISAN FARMS AND PRODUCERS

 Down in the Touchet Valley where water is plentiful, many other diverse crops are grown and artisan producers are operating.
 Just down the road from Blue Mountain Station is the Monteillet Fromagerie, an artisanal farmstead creamery famous for their amazing cheeses.
-Their tasting room is open seasonally.
 Dumas Station Winery, also located just down the road from Blue Mountain Station, has a tasting room open weekends and for special events.
 Both products are also sold in the BMS Co-op Market.
-Several local farms and gardens, including Verdurous Gardens, and The Breathe Easy offer fresh seasonal produce through Community Supported Agriculture (CSA), at the BMS Co-op Market, or at local restaurants.
+Several local farms and gardens, including Wolther Family Farms, offers fresh seasonal produce through Community Supported Agriculture (CSA), at the BMS Co-op Market, or at local restaurants.
 Warren Orchard produces beautiful apples and pears and has on-farm sales.
 They are located on the North Touchet Road.
 Be sure and look for the Indian Head on the hill above the orchard, which is best viewed in late afternoon.
 Be sure to check each producer’s website or Facebook page for more information.